Ayush412/Ayush412/README.md

 ## Beep Boop!

 Hi there, I'm Ayush Rajguru.
 I am a Computer Science Engineer from India with a passion for developing mobile apps with Flutter.
-I currently work for a startup called [EventBeep](https://eventbeep.com/) as a flutter developer.
-Alongside my day job, I've started learning and developing small projects with Golang (Go).
-I also love music (especially bass and funky house) and wish to become a part time DJ 🎧.
+I currently lead a team of Flutter Developers at [EventBeep](https://eventbeep.com/) and have had my app showcased on Shark Tank India and recognized by Google AppScale Academy.

 Feel free to connect with me here: